Prospectus

 Extra teaching hours are scheduled for the entire propaedeuse: six hours for the introduction day and a one-hour introductory meeting/progress meeting with the study advisor.
 In addition, a question and answer session is held at the end of each semester for each course to prepare you for the exams.

-Please note: it's not possible to enroll in MyStudyMap yourself for first-year-courses, the courses will state as 'full'.
-If you are a higher year student and need to take a first-year-course, please contact the education coordinator.
+• Please note: If you are a higher year student or pre-master student and need to take a first-year-course, please contact the education coordinator.

 Course EC Semester 1 Semester 2